I do have some short little stories I would like to share that are on the fun side.

-This year I made some brand new critter-buddies — I met a tiding of magpies.
+When I lived in Australia, I made some brand new critter-buddies — I met a tiding of magpies.
 (Tiding… hmmm, that’s a very odd word.
 It reminds me of tidy, and believe me, magpies are not exactly tidy!!!)
 Magpies – to me – are a group of birds that are now affectionately known as Maggies, or Maggie Babies, or Baby Pies, or simply just “Pie”!!

 I’ve not had much to do with birds prior to this year, so meeting and enjoying birds has been a fun, new adventure for me.
 My maggie babies have been a nice surprise.
 I didn’t know that birds had as much personality as they do!

 Maggies look very similar to each other, and even though I have the incredible experience of having a close personal look at as many as 16 birds surrounding me within arm’s reach at a single time, it’s still hard to tell them apart.
 However, I have been able to distinguish a few of them from each other.
 Today, I want to introduce you to one of them – a small little maggie girl named Walks Inside.

 Walks Inside distinguished herself by her willingness to walk right inside the balcony door.